ZacharyRead/kanjivg-2-animation/README.md

 python3 ./kanjivg2animation.py
 ```

 Please note that svg.path is very resource-intensive and very slow, so this script could take an extremely long time to parse the thousand svg files.
-Don't be surprised if takes upwards of an hour.
+Don't be surprised if it takes a couple hours.

 ## Adding the SVG files to your website